olegtests/djangorest/README.md

 # djangorest
-solution django RestApi with docker
+solution django RestApi with docker and docker-compose

 to execute the application:
 1. download sources: